Philadelphia designer raising community's consciousness one garment at a time

 PHILADELPHIA (CBS) — A local designer is raising the community's consciousness one garment at a time.
 Her clothes are not only bold and beautiful but also good for the environment and the spirits of those who wear them.

-Kimberly McGlynn proudly models one of her fashionable designs.
+Kimberly McGlonn proudly models one of her fashionable designs.
 It's just one example of what you'll find in her Grant Blvd clothing line, which she started seven years ago.

 The effortless flow of Grant Blvd's designs runs much deeper than the materials it uses to create them.
 The Black-owned business is committed to creating a diverse staff and addressing social issues facing the community.

-"We have members who identify as trans," McGlynn said.
+"We have members who identify as trans," McGlonn said.
 "We have team members who have spent longer periods of their lives incarcerated and shorter periods of their lives incarcerated."

 Grant Blvd most recently launched this training facility, giving many a second chance at a new life and new skills.